Xiaomi's new robot dog is a cross-breed of Boston Dynamics and a Furby

 The programmed pooch use Nvidia's Jetson Xavier, a form of chip designed for AI autonomous creatures, and was also developed with help from Intel which assisted in a depth-sensing module to avoid obstacles.
 It weighs 3kg, has a 3.2 meter-per-second max speed, boasts 6 microphones, uses motors with a 32nm maximum torque, is topped with a large array of camera and imaging sensors and even has 128GB on-board storage.

-According to Xiaomi's presentation - which was in Chinese, so we're admittedly missing lots of the information - the machine mutt can connect to your smartphone, has algorithms to detect and understand motion as well as speech and was designed to look like a dog.
+According to Xiaomi's presentation, the machine mutt can connect to your smartphone, has algorithms to detect and understand motion as well as speech and was designed to look like a dog.
 It seems AI is used a lot.

 So what do all these tech words and specs mean?
 Well, as well as showing us a video, Xiaomi did an on-stage presentation.
 And that's where the CyberDog turned from Boston Dynamics super-smart potentially-future-humanity-ending Spot, to a cute little Furby.